 Community Need: Access to Quality Arts Programming – Through art, a child expands his abilities to interact with the world and develops a new set of skills for self-expression and communication.
 Unfortunately, a focus on academic testing and budget constraints have resulted in a dramatic reduction of arts programming in our schools.

 BCM Response – The Museum will offer an arts gallery, theater stage, and music room creating a nearly 3,000-square-foot art experience that will fully immerse children in the creative process.
-Providing opportunities to experience the arts will design and build their own masterpieces, as well as receiving inspiration from visiting local artists.
+Providing opportunities to experience the arts will allow them to design and build their own masterpieces, as well as receiving inspiration from visiting local artists.

 Community Need: 21st Century Skills – To compete in a world economy that increasingly demands “thinking outside the box,” Americans must become more adept at 21st century skills – problem- solving, creativity, self-direction, critical thinking, invention, innovation and collaboration.